eisaAbdallah/E-Vision-Test/README.md

                          -------------******-----------
-first  i creatred the the admin conf of kafka and added in the properties file the property spring.autoconfigure.exclude to disable autodatasiource configuration i created three apis get http methods
+first  i creatred the the admin conf of kafka and added in the properties file the property spring.autoconfigure.exclude to disable auto datasource configuration i created three apis get http methods
 1- /prodcer to send data to topics
 2- /starter-consumer to  consime data in the topic of the lessthan 1000 amount